jonashackt/soap-spring-boot-cxf/README.md

 * Tests with Raw HTTP-Client for Reaction on syntactically incorrect XML
 * Custom Exception in Weather-WSDL/XSDs
 * Example of Controller and Mappers, that map to and from an internal Domain-Model - for loose coupling between generated JAXB-Classes and Backends
-* Bean Validation for plausibility check of internal domain-model
+* Functional plausibility check of request-data with [decision tables]

 ### Todo's